igorskyflyer/npm-common-types/README.md

 ### `TrimRight<Input>`

-Recursively removes all trailing whitespace from a `String` type `Input`.
+Recursively removes all trailing whitespace from the `String` type `Input`.

 <br>